SAP-archive/teched2020-DEV166/exercises/ex1/README.md

 ## Exercise 1.6  Roles and Authorization Checks In CAP

 In this exercise we will add authorizations to the CAP service, so that only users with the right authorization can view the data or even edit and create data.
-We will also add a mock user locally to test the funcitonality.
+We will also add a mock user locally to test the functionality.

 ### Enable Authentication Support

 The enable authentication support in CAP, a `node.js` module called `passport`  needs to be installed.

 1. Navigate to your ```RiskManagement``` folder in a terminal in the Business Application Studio.
-With your **cds watch** still running in one terminal, it is the easiest to open another second terminal next to it, by invoking **Terminal** and the **New Terminal** in the menu.
-Alternatively, you can also suspend **cds watch** in your existing terminal by pressing **CTRL+C**.
+With your `cds watch` still running in one terminal, it is the easiest to open another second terminal next to it, by invoking **Terminal** and the **New Terminal** in the menu.
+Alternatively, you can also suspend `cds watch` in your existing terminal by pressing **CTRL+C**.
 In both cases you should already be in the ```Riskmanagement``` folder

 2. Install the ```passport``` module. (the --save part makes sure it’s also added as a dependency to your project's ```package.json```)